 - San Antonio, Texas - Cinco de Mayo festival with music and food, concerts and other commemorations takes place at historic Market Square.

-- Cinco de Mayo Holiday in Mexico - according to Mexico Travel expert Suzanne Barbezat, Cinco de Mayo is actually a more popular holiday in the United States than in our neighbor to the south.
-It is an optional holiday, and banks and governmental offices remain open.
+When it comes to celebrating Cinco de Mayo in Mexico, according to Mexico Travel expert Suzanne Barbezat, Cinco de Mayo is actually a more popular holiday in the United States than in our neighbor to the south.
+It is an optional holiday, and banks and government offices remain open.
 Nonetheless, if you want to celebrate in the country where the battle took place, plan a trip to Puebla.
 There is a parade on Cinco de Mayo and a re-enactment of the winning fight against the French.